Following the completion of an application form we use a range of selection processes to select the most appropriate candidate for a job.

 It is important for you to take any action which can speed up the recruitment process and ensure all clearances are secured as quickly as possible.

 Once all pre-employment checks are complete, you will be contacted to agree a start date, this will be confirmed in writing.
-This letter will confirm all the details you need before you start work such as where you report to, what time etc. Please ensure that you return your acceptance form as soon as possible in order to not unduly delay your appointment or payment of salary.
+This letter will confirm all the details you need before you start work such as where you report to, what time and all other information.
+Please ensure that you return your acceptance form as soon as possible in order to not unduly delay your appointment or payment of salary.

 The offer of employment letter will tell you who and where you should report to on your first day.
 This will normally be your line manager, who will welcome you and introduce you to your new colleagues and team and will give you a tour of your new workplace.
 They will discuss the induction programme with you, which will help you learn about your new job, about Belfast City Council, what we do and our aims and objectives as an organisation.